Singapore has earned its reputation as one of the best shopping destinations in the world.

 Find the latest trends in international and local fashion in the chic setting of Mandarin Gallery.

 - Xi Apparel & Jade – This Singaporean retailer sells women’s clothing that fuses Asian and Western styles.
-For instance, you’ll find a silk T-shirt embroidered with cherry blossoms, or a modernized version of the classic qipao “china dress.”
+For instance, you’ll find a silk T-shirt with cherry blossoms, or a modernized version of the classic qipao “china dress.”